jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 Per Bloch, Blumberg, and Laartz (n.d.), IT projects often suffer major delays and budget overruns.
 Best practices to avoid or limit these unwelcome outcomes:

-- Focus of strategy and stakeholders, not exclusively budget and scheduling
+- Focus on strategy and stakeholders, not exclusively budget and scheduling
 - Ensure talent is sufficient to execute the project
 - Align team incentives with project incentives and have adequate team infrastructure
 - Have excellent project management, including short delivery cycles and quality checks